Nonequilibrium symmetry-protected topological order: emergence of semilocal Gibbs ensembles: Beyond quasilocal (generalised) Gibbs ensembles

 Duality transformations such as $\mathcal D_{\mathbb Z_2}$ help identify theories in which local observables are not necessarily represented by local operators.
-When that happens we call the corresponding operators ``semilocal''.
-In the following we will refer to the theory consisting of only quasilocal operators as ``quasilocal theory'', in contrast to ``semilocal theories'', which include also semilocal operators.
+When that happens the corresponding operators are called ``semilocal'', in order to be distinguished from the more common local objects representing the local observables.
+In the following we will refer to the theory built around the notion of only quasilocal operators as ``quasilocal theory'', in contrast to ``semilocal theories'', which incorporates also semilocal operators.
+Specifically, in the $\mathbb Z_2$ case we identify two theories of local observables: \begin{itemize}[--] \item \underline{Quasilocal Theory}: It describes quasilocal operators; \item \underline{Even $\mathbb Z_2$-Semilocal Theory}: It describes even quasilocal operators and operators with even quasilocal ``heads'' and half-infinite ``tails'' (see \eqref{eq:symmetry_nontrivial_charge} for an example). \end{itemize}